-Singapore offers some of the lowest individual tax rates in the world making it an ideal location for high-income earners.
-In this article, we will discuss the salient points about personal taxes in Singapore including:
+Singapore offers some of the lowest individual tax rates in the world, making it an ideal location for high-income earners.
+In this article, we will discuss salient points about personal taxes in Singapore including:

 - Tax residency and tax rates